12 steps to a successful shearing day and gorgeous fleece

-9. Use a sorting table to sort and clean the fleece.
+9. Use a sorting table to sort and clean the fleece on shearing day.

-In mohair we sort for baby fleece which is the first clip of the kid, young adult which is longer and more bouncy than kid fleece but extremely soft and stronger adult fleece.
-The young adult clip is my favorite clip and the one I most love to use in spinning or felting.
-Adult is the stronger mohair that is suitable for upholstery and rugs.
+In mohair, we sort for baby fleece which is the first clip of the kid, young adult which is longer and more bouncy than kid fleece but extremely soft and stronger adult fleece.
+The young adult clip is my favourite clip and the one I most love to use in spinning or felting.
+The adult is the stronger mohair that is suitable for upholstery and rugs.
 We also sort into coloured fleece and white.